Compensation and refunds

 Travelling by train from Montrose to Edinburgh is efficient and offers a scenic and comfortable experience.
 With frequent departures from Montrose, you can reach Edinburgh in just 1h 42m, making it one of the fastest and most convenient ways to travel between these two places.

-The quickest train journey from Montrose to Edinburgh takes 1h 42m .
-Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
-Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.
+The fastest train journey time from Montrose to Edinburgh is 1h 42m .
+Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.

 Trainpal is here to assist with travel changes, ticket refunds, and Delay Repay requests.